brendan-jefferis/comp/example3/README.md

 ####[Example 3](/example3/example3.html) - Async actions
 Componentizer will ensure that your view function is called when your jQuery AJAX or ES6 Promises are resolved.

--- Interacting with external elements
+-- Example 4 Interacting with external elements
--- Interacting with other components
+-- Example 5 Interacting with other components
--- Targeting dynamic DOM elements
+-- Example 6 Targeting dynamic DOM elements
--- Interop with .NET model binding
+-- Example 7 Interop with .NET model binding
--- Interop with .NET model binding using dynamic elements
+-- Example 8 Interop with .NET model binding using dynamic elements -- Example 9 Multiple views
+-- Example 10 React views (?)
+-- Example 11 Elm migration (?)